AliBailoun234/Final_project/README.md

 ## Machine Learning

-### Two Machine Learning exercises were performed on our data.
-Both of which were used to cluster our data into meaningful buckets.
-The [first](https://github.com/AliBailoun234/Final_project/blob/Machine-Learning/Machine%20Learning/Machine_Learning_Test.ipynb) used Decade, Position, Assists, and Points to show if there is statistical correlation between a player's decade they played in and their position to their points and assists.
-Using an elbow curve (shown below), we decided to use 7 clusters, and from there we performed a cluster analysis using PCA (shown below).
+### The Machine Learning exercises performed on our data were used to cluster our data into meaningful buckets.
+We used key numeric fields such as Field Goals, Two Pointers, Free Throws, Assists, and Points to show if there is statistical correlation to a player's position.
+Using an elbow curve (shown below), we decided to use 6 clusters, and from there we performed a cluster analysis using PCA (shown below).
+We will continue to examine our data and test other fields to determine where the best correlation occurs.
 ![Elbow Curve](https://github.com/AliBailoun234/Final_project/blob/main/Files/Elbow%20Curve.png)
 ![Cluster](https://github.com/AliBailoun234/Final_project/blob/main/Files/PCA%20Data%20Clustering.png)